feedzai/pdb/README.md

 eq(Expression... expressions)
 - Applies the equality condition to the expressions.
-- It is also used in insertion queries to represent atribution.
+- It is also used in insertion queries to represent attribution.

 neq(Expression... expressions)
 - Negation of the equality condition.

 like(Expression... expressions)
-- Likelyhood comparison between expression.
+- Likelihood comparison between expression.
 - Those expression must resolve to String constants or columns of the same type.

 lt(Expression... expressions)
 lteq(Expression... expressions)
 gt(Expression... expressions)
 gteq(Expression... expressions)
-- Numerical or alphanumerical comparation of values.
+- Predicate over numerical or alphanumerical values.
 ```

 A more complex filter would be one that select Streams from a given range of data Types and a set of Providers.